Are you sure you want to delete this comment? It cannot be undone. |

 Muddle The JRT •one year ago

 We’ve been feeding this for 18 months.
 We have a 4 year old who was diagnosed as being allergic to chicken and beef.
 This made feeding a nightmare because often food listed as lamb or fish actually contained chicken or other ‘animal derivatives’.
 We feed our dogs a raw diet and needed a quality, novel single protein raw food that was balanced and complete.
 Natures Menu Country Hunter Wild Venison ticked all of the boxes.
 And whilst it’s the most expensive in their raw frozen range, it’s still cost effective.
 We feed our three small dogs for £60 a month and order direct, having it delivered to the door.
 Whilst not raw, by comparison Butternut Box would cost us £147 a month!
 The frozen nuggets flow free from the bag and it’s easy to work out how much each dog needs (weigh the nuggets once then you know how many they need each time).
 Our little girl’s allergies have disappeared.
 Her coat is superb; soft and shiny and she loves it.
 All of our dogs love it and are thriving on it and they rarely pass wind since changing to it!
-Can’t ask for more than that.LJones •one year ago
+Can’t ask for more than that.LJones •2 years ago

 I have been feeding my dog this brand of food for a few months.
 His weight has slowly been decreasing to the extent where he has become noticeable thin.
 I changed brand of food and within 1 week he had increased in weight by 400g.
 This food thaws to mush and I question how much meat is actually in the product and the nuggets to vary in weight.
 I found this food not good value for money.Gill •4 years ago